Requirements for Candidates for Doctoral Degrees

 The approval process for the outside member is as follows

 - The student and committee chair will forward the name of the proposed outside committee member to the Graduate Council.
+The nominee's academic credentials, including a vita, should be included if the nominee is not a UH Hilo faculty member.

 - If the Graduate Council affirms the selection, the name will be sent forward to the VCAA for final approval.